 Women with hypo- or hyperthyroidism can find a disruption in their reproductive hormone balance, say studies.
 Thyroid disorders can wreak havoc in your menstrual cycle through problems like irregular periods, scanty bleeding, or flooding.

-Patients with severe hyperthyroidism showed a higher prevalence of secondary amenorrhea or hypomenorrhea, which is a disruption or a total absence of menstruation for three or more months.5
+Patients with severe hyperthyroidism showed a higher prevalence of secondary amenorrhea or hypomenorrhea, which is a disruption or a total absence of menstruation for 3 or more months.16

-Low levels of thyroid function is associated with lower degree of estrogen and progesterone secretion and, hence, delayed or improper egg follicle maturation.6 It has also been linked with ovarian cysts, which, too, can be a reason you aren’t able to conceive.
+Low levels of thyroid function is associated with lower degree of estrogen and progesterone secretion and, hence, delayed or improper egg follicle maturation.17 It has also been linked with ovarian cysts, which can be another reason you aren’t able to conceive.

 Fret not, you aren’t the only one.
 An estimated 20 million American women suffer from some kind of thyroid disorder, and 1 in 8 women has hypothyroidism.
 So the only way to go about is the straightforward one of taking routine treatment for hypothyroidism.

-A 2012 study found that of 394 hypothyroidism patients interviewed, almost 76 percent conceived in 6 months to a year after undergoing treatment.7
+A 2012 study found that of 394 hypothyroidism patients interviewed, almost 76 percent conceived in 6 months to a year after undergoing treatment.18

 Across the world, about 10 percent women of childbearing age and 20–30 percent Caucasian women are rendered infertile by PCOS.

 Do you have irregular period cycles, heavy flow, excess body or facial hair but hair loss from the scalp, and excess body weight?
 These are symptoms of polycystic ovarian syndrome or PCOS.
 It can be confirmed by an ultrasound of your ovary.
 PCOS can be the reason for your failure to conceive despite multiple attempts.
 In women with PCOS, the higher than normal level of male hormones, specifically testosterone, and low levels of progesterone negatively affect the development of egg follicles and the release of the egg during ovulation.
 One of its obvious results is infertility.

-A study claims that worldwide, about 10 percent of women in the reproductive age group suffer from this disorder, with the percentage rising to 20 to 30 in Caucasian women.8 Of the 10 percent, approximately two-thirds do not ovulate on a regular basis and require treatment for ovulation induction.20 There’s no reason to lose all hope, though.
+A study claims that worldwide, about 10 percent of women in the reproductive age group suffer from this disorder, with the percentage rising to 20 to 30 in Caucasian women.19 Of the 10 percent, approximately two-thirds do not ovulate on a regular basis and require treatment for ovulation induction.20 There’s no reason to lose all hope, though.
 PCOS can be managed, and a good OB-GYN can help you plan your pregnancy despite the condition.

 Plastics containing BPA can reduce your egg count by 24 percent.